 Neighborhood greenways will be linear and have logical beginning and end points, typically connecting to other bikeways on the All Ages and Abilities Network as they are installed.
 Each block will be unique based on the context of the neighborhood, technical analysis and community engagement.
 Some blocks may fully remove motor vehicle access, others may narrow the vehicular travel space by half and other blocks could primarily focus on intersection treatments such as curb extensions, median refuge islands and traffic circles.
+Neighborhood greenways can be installed with a street reconstruction or as an independent project, which could install a concrete barrier to provide space for the bikeway.
 All greenways will be designed and built to accommodate emergency vehicles.
 Neighborhood greenways may also be used for flooding and stormwater management mitigation.

-Figure 52: Bicycle boulevard
+Figure 54: Bicycle boulevard